Half-Life: Alyx: Release

 Valve announced Half-Life: Alyx in November 2019.
 They waited until it was almost complete before announcing it, aiming to avoid the delays of previous games.
 They were conscious that players, having waited years for a new Half-Life game, might be disappointed by a VR game, and tightly managed the announcement.
 To promote Alyx, Valve made the prior Half-Life games free on Steam from January 2020 until its release.
 Valve was due to showcase Alyx at the 2019 Game Awards that December, but canceled hours prior, saying they were "hard at work on the game".

 Alyx was released on March 23, 2020.
 It was free to owners of Valve Index headsets or controllers.
 Valve released a Linux version on May 15, along with Vulkan rendering support for both platforms.
 A pre-release build was mistakenly released on Steam; it included non-VR developer tools, allowing interactions such as picking up objects and firing weapons.
-However, most of the basic interactions, such as pressing buttons or filling Alyx's backpack, could not be completed with mouse-and-keyboard controls.
+However, most basic interactions, such as pressing buttons or filling Alyx's backpack, could not be completed with mouse-and-keyboard controls.
+Asked about plans for future Half-Life games, the designer David Speyrer said Valve was willing but were waiting for the reaction to Alyx.
+Walker said "we absolutely see Half-Life: Alyx as our return to this world, not the end of it".

-When asked about plans for future Half-Life games, the designer David Speyrer said Valve was willing but were waiting for the reaction to Alyx.
-According to Walker, "We absolutely see Half-Life: Alyx as our return to this world, not the end of it."
+Alyx is included with all Steam Frame headsets, a standalone VR headset released by Valve in September 2026.
+Valve ported Alyx to run on the Steam Frame's ARM64 processor and optimized it with foveated rendering, whereby resolution is reduced in areas the player is not looking at.
+The Steam Frame can also stream the PC version using Steam Link.

 Mods

 Mod tools for the Source 2 engine and Steam Workshop support for Half-Life: Alyx were released on May 15, 2020.
 Valve announced plans to release a new Hammer level editor for Source 2, and planned to release a partial Source 2 software development kit for the updated features later, with the focus at launch on shipping and supporting Alyx.

-In March 2023, fans released the "NoVR" mod, which allows players to play through the game without a VR headset.
+In March 2023, fans released the "NoVR" mod, which allows Alyx to be played without a VR headset.
 This also allows Alyx to run on less powerful devices, such as the Steam Deck.
-Reviewers found the mod removed the game's immediacy and that mouse-and-keyboard controls could not replicate the dexterity of VR controllers.
+Reviewers found the mod removed immediacy and that mouse-and-keyboard controls could not replicate the dexterity of VR controllers.